 Applicable language from Appendix DD of the CAISO Tariff is in Appendix B of this proposal.

-Proposal 3: The Commission should direct the utilities to perform additional engineering review for projects that fail initial determinations of electrical independence under Screen Q
+Proposal 3: The Joint Utilities should identify engineering review guidelines related to the evaluation of Screen Q

 Status: Consensus

-Discussion: To assess a project’s electrical interdependence with the transmission system, the utility performs a series of engineering tests collectively called (by this working group?) the “Electrical Independence Test” (EIT).
-For projects that fail the EIT, the utility has discretion under the current rules to perform additional engineering review to the EIT results (subject to CAISO concurrence) to determine whether the interconnection request’s contribution is indeed expected to require or contribute to the need for Reliability Network Upgrades.
-If assessed to be reasonably anticipated not to require or significantly contribute to Reliability Network Upgrades, the project passes Screen Q and proceeds under Rule 21.
+Discussion: To assess a project’s electrical interdependence with the transmission system, the utility performs tests for determining electrical independence collectively called the “Electrical Independence Test” (EIT) as defined in Rule 21.
+For projects that fail the EIT, the utility has discretion under the current rules to perform additional engineering review (subject to CAISO concurrence) to determine whether the interconnection request’s contribution is indeed expected to require or contribute to the need for Reliability Network Upgrades.
+If assessed to be electrically independent (project passes the EIT) or reasonably anticipated not to require or significantly contribute to Reliability Network Upgrades, the project passes Screen Q and proceeds under Rule 21.

-The utilities have not performed this additional engineering review to date.
-However, they agree to do so in the future.
-To provide stakeholders with confidence that the additional review will be performed, and transparency into the criteria and process for performing the additional review, the utilities shared the following steps in performing this engineering review with the working group.
-The utility will perform these steps if the EIT test results warrant additional review:
+Several working group members expressed confusion regarding when and how the utilities perform additional review following failure of the EIT.
+To provide stakeholders with greater transparency, the Joint Utilities list below the following guidelines to be utilized if the EIT test results warrant additional review:

 List all generation projects in the current queue that are adjacent to proposed project.